Applicants must meet the following requirements:

 1. A recognized four-year undergraduate degree or equivalent:

 Minimum B average required across courses in the final year but most students admitted will have a considerably higher GPA.
 Business, commerce, economics, mathematics, engineering or actuarial science degrees will be preferred, but other 4-year undergraduate degrees will be considered if there is evidence of strong quantitative skills.
-If you studied outside of Canada, consult the School of Graduate Studies' site for GPA conversion.
+If you studied outside of Canada, consult the School of Graduate Studies' site for details of the minimum admission requirements for your country of study.

 Study impacted by COVID-19